eliasbenb/MagnetMagnet/README.md

 </p>

 # What is this repo?
 MagnetMagnet is well, a magnet link magnet, it's a scraper that allows you to scrape magnet links from RARBG, The Pirate Bay and Kick Ass Torrents.
+It allows allows you to search Kick Ass Torrents and The Pirate Bay for torrents.
 I decided to make this app to improve my Python skills.

 ## Features supported:
+- Scrape magnet links using specific keywords
 - Scraping magnet links from all RARBG mirrors
-- Scraping magnet links from **most** The Pirate Bay mirrors (depending on if the mirror supports RSS)
+- Scraping magnet links from **most** The Pirate Bay mirrors
-- Scraping magnet links from **most** Kick Ass Torrents mirrors (depending on if the mirror contains the magnet link all on one page)
+- Scraping magnet links from **most** Kick Ass Torrents mirrors
 - Ability to choose multiple categories/subcategories to scrape magnet links from
 - Copies magnet links to clipboard
 - Exports magnet links into .txt file